Finding a Top Financial Advisor in Austin, Texas

 Durbin Bennett Private Wealth Management, LLC History and Awards

-The company is local to Austin and San Marcos.
+This company is local to residents of Austin and San Marcos.
 It was founded by Richard Bennett and Brent Durbin in 1987.
 Durbin Bennett was named one of the top 50 registered investment advisors by Bloomberg in 2015 and a top 100 fee-only wealth manager by CNBC in the same year.
-The firm has over $1.04 billion in assets under management and more than 1,000 active accounts.
+The firm has over $1.04 billion in assets under management and more than 200 active accounts.

 Durbin Bennett Private Wealth Management, LLC Investing Philosophy